 Conversion Rate Optimization (CRO) is a different specialty from SEO, but they sure do complement each other!
-Conversion rate refers to the percentage of visitors to your website who are “converted” or convinced to do a desired action (such as buying your product or service).
+Conversion rate refers to the percentage of your website visitors who are “converted” or convinced to do the desired action (such as buying your product or leaving their information).

-Digital buyers are predicted to grow up to 2.14 billion by 2021.
+Digital buyers were predicted to grow up to 2.14 billion by 2021.
 This data prediction from Statista.com was made pre-pandemic, and that number is expected to grow even bigger.

 People are now purchasing more and more products online as restrictions on physical stores remain stringent around the world.
 No wonder Jeff Bezos, the CEO of Amazon, is set to become a trillionaire by 2026.